Paddington in Peru: Plot

+After the events of the previous film, Paddington Bear is given a passport and an umbrella by his neighbours at 32 Windsor Gardens.

+Despite living in the same house, the Brown family has drifted apart.
+Judy is applying for admission to university, and Jonathan spends most of his free time relaxing in his room.
+Mrs. Brown has started working on a new art project, while Mrs. Bird tackles her long to-do list and Mr. Brown deals with his new boss from the United States who encourages him to take more risks.

-Paddington receives a letter from the Home for Retired Bears in Peru, informing him that his aunt Lucy deeply misses him and is acting strangely, so Paddington and his adopted family, the Browns, decide to travel to Peru to visit her.
-Upon arrival, the Browns learn from the Reverend Mother that Lucy has gone missing in the jungle, leaving behind only her glasses and her bracelet.
-Paddington finds a map in Lucy's cabin indicating that they should start their search at a place called Rumi Rock; Mrs. Bird and the Reverend Mother stay behind and the Reverend Mother gives Mrs. Brown a pendant for good luck.
+Paddington receives a letter from the Home for Retired Bears in Peru, informing him that his aunt Lucy is acting strangely and deeply misses him, so Paddington and the Browns decide to travel to Peru to visit her.
+Upon their arrival, the Browns learn from the Reverend Mother that Lucy has gone missing in the Amazon rainforest, leaving behind only her glasses and her bracelet.
+Paddington finds a map in Lucy's cabin highlighting a location named Rumi Rock and decides to travel there to start his search, taking Lucy's bracelet with him.
+Mrs. Bird stays behind with the Reverend Mother, who gifts Mrs. Brown a pendant for good luck.

-The Browns look to hire a boat to travel down the river, meeting riverboat captain Hunter Cabot and his daughter Gina.
-Hunter notices Paddington's bracelet and informs the family of the lost city of El Dorado, a mythical place that is said to contain the gold offered by ancient Peruvians to the jungle spirits; travellers in search of El Dorado typically begin their searches at Rumi Rock, but do not return alive.
-Hunter is driven by the ghosts of his ancestors to find gold at any cost and wishes to hijack the trip to find El Dorado himself; he and Gina argue about continuing the journey, with Gina wanting him to turn back.
-In response, Hunter throws Gina off, but then falls overboard himself, causing the boat to shipwreck.
+Looking to hire a boat to travel down the river, the Browns meet riverboat captain Hunter Cabot and his daughter Gina.
+Hunter notices Paddington's bracelet and informs the family of El Dorado, a mythical city said to contain the gold offered by ancient Peruvians to the jungle spirits.
+Hunter warns Paddington that travelers in search of El Dorado typically begin their searches at Rumi Rock, but do not return alive.
+It is later revealed that Hunter is driven by the ghosts of his ancestors to find gold at any cost, and plans to hijack the trip to find El Dorado himself; he argues with Gina about continuing the journey, with Gina wanting him to turn back.
+Hunter responds by throwing Gina off the boat, but then falls overboard himself, causing the boat to shipwreck.